DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 In this project, we will be writing firmware for one such solution, which reads quantum variations from an optical signal.
-Further details about how this signal is produced will be introduced in section 2 and builds on the work of M. Clason [@Clason2023].
+Further details about how this signal is produced will be introduced in section 2 and builds on the work of Clason [@Clason2023].
 This optical signal will be converted to a stream of random, raw bits via an Analog to Digital Converter (_ADC_).
 In turn, these random bits will be processed via Toeplitz-hashing [@toeplitz] in order to process these bits